microsoft/vscode-docs/docs/getstarted/themes.md

 To customize the themes that are used when a color scheme changes, you can set the preferred light, dark, and high contrast themes with the settings:

-* `workbench.preferredLightColorTheme` - defaults to "Default Light+"
+* `workbench.preferredLightColorTheme` - defaults to "Light+"
-* `workbench.preferredDarkColorTheme` - defaults to "Default Dark+"
+* `workbench.preferredDarkColorTheme` - defaults to "Dark+"
-* `workbench.preferredHighContrastColorTheme` - defaults to "Default High Contrast"
+* `workbench.preferredHighContrastColorTheme` - defaults to "Dark High Contrast"
-* `workbench.preferredHighContrastLightColorTheme` - defaults to "Default High Contrast Light"
+* `workbench.preferredHighContrastLightColorTheme` - defaults to "Light High Contrast"

 ## Customizing a Color Theme